anoma/juvix-docs/docs/reference/language/modules.md

 # Module system

 Modules are the way in which we split our programs in separate files.
-Juvix also supports local modules, which provide a way to better organize different scopes within a file.
+Juvix also supports [local modules](#local-modules), which provide a way to better organize different scopes within a file.

-We call top modules those who are defined at the top of a file.
+We call **top modules** those who are defined at the top of a file.

-We call local modules those who are defined inside another module.
+We call **local modules** those who are defined inside another module.

 ## Top modules

-A module has a name and a body, which comprises a sequence of [statements](statement.md).
+A module has a _name_ and a _body_, which comprises a sequence of [statements](statement.md).

 In order to define a module named `Data.List` we will use the following syntax: